Contact Us | Search

 Cocoa pods.
 Photo credit: Lina Stankute-Alexander (NAS)

-The Dominican Republic (DR) is the world’s primary exporter of organic cocoa with more than 153,000 has cultivated and 85,000 tons exported in 2018.
+The Dominican Republic (DR) is the world’s primary exporter of organic cocoa with more than 153,000 ha cultivated and 85,000 tons exported in 2018.
 This commodity plays a strong role in the economy and supports more than 36,000 producers and their families.
 The vast majority of Dominican cocoa plantations are cultivated under agroforestry schemes.
 Cocoa-based agroforestry systems (Cocoa AFS) are cropping systems based on a perennial crop, the cocoa tree (Theobroma cacao L.), where farmers intercrop several other annual and perennial crops.
-In the DR, farmers associate more than 45 plant species with cocoa in heterogenous patterns, thus creating a variety of habitats for cocoa pollinating insects.
-These cocoa AFS are known for their biodiversity conservation value and are often found near protected forest patches where they buffer the transition between forest and agricultural land.
+In the DR, farmers associate more than 45 plant species with cocoa in heterogeneous patterns, thus creating a variety of habitats for cocoa pollinating insects.
+These cocoa AFS are known for their biodiversity conservation value and are often found near protected forest patches, where they buffer the transition between forest and agricultural land.
 However, it has been shown that plant species found in cocoa AFS strongly differ from those found in nearby forest fragments.
 In general, little is known about cocoa pollination ecology and services, although they appear to be key elements to understand yield functions.
-Moreover, on-farm habitat management and surrounding landscapes can affect the abundance and efficacy of cocoa pollinators, but this is poorly understood and more research is needed in order to exploit habitat management and improve cocoa pollination.
+Moreover, on-farm habitat management and surrounding landscapes can affect the abundance and efficacy of cocoa pollinators, but this is poorly understood, and more research is needed in order to exploit habitat management and improve cocoa pollination.

-Summary of Recent Project Activities
+Final Summary of Project Activities

 9-210 Serra USAID watching community interview9-210 Serra USAID watch data collection at plantation

-USAID Mission representative is observing community interview process during cocoa plantation site visits.
+USAID Mission representative observing community interview process during cocoa plantation site visits.
 November 2022.
 USAID and NAS representatives visiting Cocoa plantation, November 2022

 9-210 Serra site visit9-210 Serra in the woods